Treeniks/bachelor-thesis-isabelle-vscode/content/introduction.typ

 There are many examples where mathematicians tried to proof a statement, thought they conceived such proof and later found that the proof was incorrect or incomplete #TODO[maybe introduce with an example instead].
 Thus, there exist software tools called proof assistants which allow one to write proofs in a language not dissimilar to a programming langauge and have the computer check for the proof's correctness.
 One such tool is #emph[Isabelle], originally developed at the #emph[University of Cambridge] and #emph[Technical University of Munich].

-To interact with the Isabelle system, the Isabelle distribution bundles a the #emph[Isabelle/JEdit] code editor, a modified version of the Java-based code editor #emph[JEdit].
+To interact with the Isabelle system, the Isabelle distribution bundles the #emph[Isabelle/JEdit] code editor, a modified version of the Java-based code editor #emph[JEdit].
 Through that, the user is offered a fully interactive Isabelle session, in which proofs are evaluated and checked in real-time.
 However, Isabelle/JEdit has many accessibility and extensibility issues.
 To tackle this problem, #emph[Isabelle/VSCode] was built to create support for Isabelle from within the popular code editor #emph[Visual Studio Code] utilizing the #emph[Language Server Protocol].

 The Language Server Protocol (or #emph[LSP] for short) is a protocol originally developed by Microsoft specifically for VSCode.
 It consists of two main components: A language server, responsible for understanding the language on a semantic level, and a language client, which is typically the code editor itself.
 Later, the protocol became a standardized specification and is now widely used by many different programming languages and code editors to more easily support IDE functions like auto completion and diagnostics.